What is Support at Home?

 Effective from 1 November 2025, the Australian Government’s Support at Home program is set to transform in-home aged care services.
 This initiative aims to provide older Australians with the necessary support to live safely and comfortably in their own homes for as long as possible.

-Support at Home is a new in-home aged care program that will replace the existing Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs.
+Support at Home replaces the former Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs.
 The goal is to simplify access to care, tailor services to individual needs, and ensure financial sustainability.

-• Single Assessment: You’ll undergo one comprehensive assessment through My Aged Care to determine your care needs.
+• Single Assessment: You complete one comprehensive assessment through My Aged Care to determine your care needs.

-• Care Classifications: Based on your assessment, you’ll be assigned to one of eight levels of ongoing support or one of three short-term care pathways, depending on your needs.
+• Care Classifications: Based on your assessment, you are assigned to one of eight levels of ongoing support or one of three short-term care pathways, depending on your needs.

-• Quarterly Budgets: Instead of annual funding, you’ll receive a quarterly budget, allowing for more flexible and responsive care planning.
+• Quarterly Budgets: You receive a quarterly budget, allowing for more flexible and responsive care planning.

-Support at Home have a defined service list, which outlines the services that participants can access under Support at Home.
-Some services are:
+Support at Home has a defined service list that outlines the types of support participants can access.
+Some of these services include:

 Short-Term Care Pathways